sameerafarvin/capstone/README.md

 # Testing

-I tested the application on my windows laptop and on ipad to see if there were any bugs that needed to be fixed.
-I also tested the application on iphone.
+I tested the application on my windows laptop and on iPad to see if there were any bugs that needed to be fixed.
+I also tested the application on iPhone.

 Furthermore, I ran lighthouse tests using chrome developer tools to obtain scores for the pages' performance, accessibility and best practices.
 I tested for both the desktop and mobile pages.